 It's all about having a fun evening, enjoying whisky with mates!
 The idea is that each person in the consortium can take it in turn to organise a session, so we all have a go at guessing the drams!

-Sorry if you didn't get asked to join but I had to limit it to UK people I'd swapped samples with before, there is a reserve list for substitutions when someone in the gang can't make it, so let me know if you are interested.
+Sorry if you haven't been asked to join but we had to limit it to UK people I'd swapped samples with before, there is a reserve list for substitutions when someone in the gang can't make it, so let me know if you are interested.

 Overall Score so far (since BTC11 new scoring system) with the latest set of 5 drams highlighted: